 For Online Games 4B Graphics Card is an Overkill

-In majority of the cases, 4GB graphics cards for online games and eSports titles are simply an overkill.
+Usually, 4GB graphics cards for online games and eSports titles are overkill.

-There are some outliers such as the GeForce GTX 1060 (6GB) for Rocket League as its recommended requirements, however, a GTX 1060 would be only be needed by rocket league if you plan to play the game at 4K resolution while or need the game to run at 144 FPS.
+Some outliers exist, such as the GeForce GTX 1060 (6GB) for Rocket League as its recommended requirements.
+However, a GTX 1060 would only be needed by rocket league if you plan to play the game at 4K resolution or need the game to run at 144 FPS.

-For normal gamers running the game at high quality settings on Full HD resolution, 4GB graphics card should suffice.
+For regular gamers running the game at high-quality settings on Full HD resolution, a 4GB graphics card should suffice.

 As such, sometimes the official graphics requirements are not accurate.
-As a general rule of thumb, 4GB graphics cards are more than sufficient for popular online games / eSport titles given that you play the game at FHD resolution.
+As a general rule of thumb, 4GB graphics cards are sufficient for popular online games / eSport titles, given that you play the game at FHD resolution.

 Also Read: How Long Do GPUs Last?

 Graphics Card Requirements for AAA Titles

 The following table shows some of the latest AAA titles and their minimum and recommended graphics requirements.